Key Features of the Education System

 School curricula are issued in all secondary schools.
 The curricula describe available study programmes, the length and content of courses, division according to subject matter, teaching methods, learning assessments and administrative methods.
 The school board of the school in question must approve the curriculum for it to take effect, and the board monitors its implementation.

-The school head, appointed by the Minister of Education and Culture, governs the school and is responsible for day-to-day operations and work.
+The school head, appointed by the Minister of Education and Children, governs the school and is responsible for day-to-day operations and work.

 The school head recruits the assistant head and all other staff members, in consultation with the school board.